Designing Hybrid cloud solution

 Votexa (formerly known as Club Logistics Services) had all their data stored externally on Azure and other cloud providers without any local backups.
 This meant if a datacenter failure occurred all of their data would be lost without anyway to recover from it.
 Of the cloud providers used only Azure allows for geo replication of data, but this too expensive for small or average sized companies like Votexa.

-Club Logistic Services had all their data stored externally on Azure without any local backups.
-This meant if a datacenter failure occurred at Microsoft all of their data would be lost without anyway to recover from it.
-Azure allows for geo replication of data, but this too expensive for small or average sized companies like CLS.
-Normally a local network gateway or a S2S VPN gateway has to be created between Azure and the On-premise network to ensure data is transmitted securely.
-But CLS sadly has their data stored in multiple databases scattered though different Azure Resource meaning multiple gateways needs to be created or a data warehouse needs to be used which is too expensive.
+Normally a local network gateway or a S2S or P2S VPN gateway has to be created between a Cloud provider and the On-premise network to ensure data is transmitted securely.
+But Votexa sadly has their data stored in different Resource meaning multiple gateways needs to be created or a data warehouse needs to be used which is too expensive.

-So alongside creating a local backup of their data I was also tasked with streamlining their data landscape to a single database which could be used for data analytical purposes.
-More about this can be read on the project page “Mapping CLS data flow”.
-I opted to use Azure Functions to streamline the communication between the different Azure Resources as this is the only Azure resource which can access and communicate between Azure resources without changing their infrastructure too much.
+So alongside creating a local backup of their data they also needed to streamline their data landscape to a single database which could be used for data analytical purposes.
+More about this can be read on the project page “Mapping company data flow“.

 I told them to cancel the subscription with the other cloud providers and make a data dump of all the different files to an Azure Storage Account.
 Next I advised them to use Azure Functions to streamline the communication between the different Azure Resources as this is the only Azure resource which can access and communicate between Azure resources based on events.